All Episodes

 I'm like, who?

-George Who?
+George who?

-Because I interviewed the president, went on the road with every candidate, including the president, and here we are.
+I thought I knew most of the people in the campaign because I interviewed the president, went on the road with every candidate, including the president, and here we are.

-Uh somebody that really was damaged in all of this in ways that should make every American fear this ever happening again.
+Somebody that really was damaged in all of this in ways that should make every American fear this ever happening again.

 When your constitutional rights, your constitutionally protected rights are trampled upon by people that have the authority and the tools of intelligence to go after you for no other reason except they don't like who you are supporting for president.

-And then go to a Pfizer court judge with information that we now know the FBI, the DOJ, and even Andrew Weissman had in August of 2016, just looking at the testimony of Bruce Orr in August of 2016.
+the DOJ, and even Andrew Weissman had in August of 2016, just looking at the testimony of Bruce Orr in August of 2016.

-Well, then a few months later in October of 2016, well, you use what Bruce Orr said was Hillary Clinton's bought and paid for Russian lies with funneled money through a op research firm to a foreign agent full of Russian lies we now know that was put together by somebody that doesn't even stand by his own dirty Russian dossier.
+Well, then a few months later in October of 2016, well, you use what Bruce Orr said was Hillary Clinton's bought and paid for Russian lies with funneled money through an op research firm to a foreign agent full of Russian lies we now know that was put together by somebody that doesn't even stand by his own dirty Russian dossier.

 That's four.

-There's no there's no freedom, there's no privacy.
+There's no privacy.

 They never were able to verify or corroborate it because now we know that the author of the dossier, Christopher Steele, he has no idea if any of it's true.